mi-lee/stat545-data-analysis-r/HW11/README.md

 * Shiny's strengths: You can make a web application so easily, and without knowledge of Javascript!
 I am really thrilled with this module in particular as I have a lot of ideas for future probjects.

+* I got stuck on the multiple country selection, and was able to figure it out thanks to [Omar's](https://github.com/STAT545-UBC/zz_omar_alomeir-coursework/blob/master/Homework11/Shiny-apps/Gapminder-app/ui.R) well-documented code.
+Thank you Omar!

 ### Unsolved issues

-* I am certain there is someone who knows how to do this, but after a long time I still couldn't figure it out: what is the best way to use a variable such as `input$x_var` and use it within the context of ggplot, e.g. `ggplot(aes(x=input$x_var, y=input$y_var))`?
-The code in [server.r](link) is currently inefficient because I kept receiving error messages such as `input cannot be found`.
+* I am certain there is someone who knows how to do this, but after a long time I still couldn't figure it out:
+	+ What is the best way to use a variable such as `input$x_var` and use it within the context of ggplot, such as `ggplot(aes(x=input$x_var, y=input$y_var))`?
+This will return a message like `input cannot be found`.
 	+ I tried all sorts of tricks such as `as.character`, `eval(parse(text = var))`, etc...

 * A more general question related to the above problem: When creating custom functions and a desired input is the column name (e.g. variable), how can you convert that string into calling the data?
-For example:
+For example

 ```
 fun <- function(x, var) {
 	x$var
 }

+NULL
 ```

-This will return `NULL`.
+This returns `NULL`.
 I saw that Hadley Wickham's functions will use `.variables` and `.variables <- as.quoted(.variables)`, but I can't seem to get it to work...
-I would very much appreciate some guidance!
+I would *very* much appreciate some guidance!

 Enjoy!